codinglead/codinglead.github.io/_posts/2020-03-30-using-json-stringify-with-values-that-are-not-json-safe.md

 ---
 layout: project
-title: using JSON.stringify with values that are not JSON-safe
+title: using JSON.stringify() with values that are not JSON-safe
 date: 2020-03-29 9:00 -0700
+updated: 2021-11-13 18:16 -0700
-meta: When using JSON.stringify you will most likely run into the issue of having some properties that are not JSON-safe.
+meta: When using JSON.stringify() you will most likely run into the issue of having some properties that are not JSON-safe.
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]